-After each use, empty the threading chips from the chip tray and wipe out any oil residue.
+After each use, empty the threading chips from the draw tray assembly and wipe out any oil residue.
 Wipe oil off exposed surfaces, especially areas of relative motion like the carriage rails.

 If the jaw inserts do not grip and need to be cleaned, use a wire brush to remove any build up of pipe scale, etc.